Vendor Management: Best Practices for Your Small Business

 Meet the vendor’s needs.

 Vendors need to run their own business as well as meet the needs of yours, and if the vendor is not satisfied with the relationship, it can take its services to other customers.
-According to an article on MSN, you must “structure the deal in a way that ensures mutual success” and let the vendor know when it is doing a good job.
 You and the vendor both have to fulfill the terms of your contract and feel that you’re getting the most from the relationship.
 You can help each other with media and communications by doing joint promotions, as well as co-developing and selling products.

 Monitor the vendor’s performance constantly.